NIRSpec MOS Recommended Strategies

 tools or package parameters.

-For step-by-step instructions see the JWST Multi-Object Spectroscopy Roadmap.
+For step-by-step instructions for planning MOS observations see the JWST Multi-Object Spectroscopy Roadmap.

-MOS planning with the automatic planning tool (MPT) is recommended for most MOS science.
-The tool makes use of the instrument model to find accurate source positions at the MSA, and it uses the shutter status information to avoid inoperable shutters, to name a few of the issues that affect MOS observation planning.
+MOS planning with the automatic MSA planning tool (MPT) is recommended for most MOS science.
+The tool uses the instrument model to find accurate source positions at the MSA, and shutter status information to avoid inoperable shutters, to name a few of the issues that affect MOS observation planning.
 Using the tool to define your MOS observations is recommended for all but some specialized science cases.
-MPT can plan observations at a single pointing, or at multiple dithered pointings.
-With a proper Catalog and sufficient source coverage, MPT will derive favorable pointings and matched MSA Configurations at those pointings for the user.
-In this case, the observed sources are not precisely defined by the user - MPT selects them at optimal pointings that it determines for the observation.
-MPT can also be used to create an MSA Configuration at a fixed pointing that the user chooses.
+MPT can plan observations at a single pointing, or at multiple fixed or dithered pointings.
+With a proper Catalog and sufficient source coverage, MPT will derive favorable pointings and associated MSA Configurations at those pointings.
+The observed sources are not specifically selected by the user - MPT selects them as it determines optimal pointings for the observation.
+MPT typically works using a Grid Search for the Pointing Mode.
+It tests each grid point to find favorable pointings where the largest number of highest weight sources can be observed in operable shutters.
+The grid axes are not along RA and Dec - they are along the dispersion and cross-dispersion axes defined by the assigned APA.
+The final step should be for the user to plan with a step size less than a shutter width.
 The MPT computational requirements and performance are given in NIRSpec MPT - Computational Performance.

 There are convenient tools for identifying feasible Aperture Position Angles (APA) for a given target or pointing for JWST observations.
 They are the General Target Visibility Tool (GTVT) and the NIRSpec Observation Visibility Tool (NOVT).
+Additionally, one may use the Total Roll Analysis report in the APT Visit Planner to determine feasible angles and associated times during the year when a target maybe observed.
 Note that the APA and V3PA are not the same for NIRSpec, but are related.
+MOS programs are typically assigned an APA by STScI from the range of feasible angles.
+The typical MOS Process is described in the article MOS and MSATA Observing Process.

-All MOS observation planning with MPT must be done using a Catalog.
-'Primary' or 'Filler' candidate lists are derived from the parent Catalog.
+Nearly all MOS observation planning with MPT must be done using a Catalog.
+'Primary' or 'Filler' candidate lists may be defined by filtering on the values of one or more columns in the parent catalog.

 Each MOS observation can only be planned using a single parent Catalog.
 Plans derived from different Catalogs can only become separate observations.